-For greater accountability with external partners, you may turn your scope of work into a statement of work.
+For greater accountability with external partners, you may turn your scope of work into a statement of work to serve as a formal work agreement.
 A complete, precise, and accurate statement of work helps bring teams together and ensure that all project specifics are covered.

-- Use brief, easy-to-understand phrases.
+- Use brief, easy-to-understand phrases

-- Describe the project's objective.
+- Describe the project's objective

-- Determine the project's aim and how to achieve it.
+- Determine the project's aim and how to achieve it

-- Work collaboratively to define project milestones and success.
+- Work collaboratively to define project milestones and success

-- Create limits that are obvious, straightforward, and quantifiable.
+- Create limits that are obvious, straightforward, and quantifiable

-- Always have your legal team review your SoW.
+- Always have your legal team review your SOW

-- Educate your staff and follow up regularly.
+- Educate your staff and follow up regularly

-In most cases, a statement of work is divided into 13 pieces.
+In most cases, an SOW document is divided into 13 pieces.
 Each section focuses on a different component of the project and the many parties involved.
 The statement of work may have more or fewer elements depending on your sector and the extent of your project.